Published on 11 June 2022

 The dependent and independent variable

-This assignment aims to investigate how manipulation of one factor causes a change in another factor.
-These factors are named as independent and dependent variables.
-An independent variable is one that doesn't change.
-Experiments are conducted to determine the effectofthis variable.
-In contrast, a dependent variable is one that can be altered and modified on the basis of the independent variable.
-The effectofan independent variableuponthe dependent variable is observed.
-This helps determine the relation between the two variables.
+This Assignment aims to investigate how manipulating one factor causes a change in another.
+These factors are named independent and dependent variables.
+An independent variable doesn't o change.
+Experiments are conducted to determine the effect of this variable.
+In contrast, a dependent variable can be altered and modified based on the independent variable.
+The impact of the independent variable upon the dependent variable is observed.
+This helps determine the relationship between the two variables.

 For example, an experiment is conducted to determine the effect of coffee on sleep.
 Here, the independent variable is coffee, while the dependent variable is sleep, as the alteration of coffee impacts sleep.